 Cruise Control Text Indicator light.
 This light is illuminated when the cruise control is engaged.
 It is perfectly straightforward, as opposed to the two image symbols below that are now often used in its place.

 Some manufacturers use this light in amber when the system is on but not engaged.
-It will also be amber to indicate a system malfunction.
+The indicator will also be amber if there is a system malfunction.

 Alternatively, some manufacturers use the Text Symbol to the left, Cruise Main, to indicate that the cruise control system is turned on.
 Once a speed is set, it reverts to the Text Symbol to the right, Cruise Control.

 An alternate Cruise Control Indicator symbol.
 This is a new symbol that sometimes replaces the simple Text Symbols that remain in use.
 Unfortunately, it is not immediately obvious to most what this symbol represents, until it is explained.